lucatume/di52/README.md

 ### Construction templates
 The container will need to be told, just once, how objects should be built.
-For the container it's easy to understand that a class type-hinting an instance of the concrete class `A` will require a new instance of `A` but loosely coupled code leveraging the use of a DI container will probably type-hint an `interface` in place of concrete implementations.
+For the container it's easy to understand that a class type-hinting an instance of the concrete class `A` will require a new instance of `A` but loosely coupled code leveraging the use of a DI container will probably type-hint an `interface` in place of concrete `class`es.
 Telling the container what concrete `class` to instance when a certain `interface` is requested by an object `__construct` method is called "binding and implementation to an interface".
 While dependency injection can be made in other methods too beyond the `__construct` one that's what di52 supports at the moment; if you want to read more the web is full of good reference material, [this article by Fabien Potencier](http://fabien.potencier.org/what-is-dependency-injection.html) is a very good start.

-## The power of `make`
+## The power of make
 At its base the container is a dependency resolution and injection machine: given a class to its `make` method it will read the class type-hinted dependencies, build them and inject them in the class.

 ```php